Famous Paintings: Venus and Adonis

 Peter Paul Rubens.
 Venus and Adonis, c.
 1635.
 Oil on canvas, 77 3/4" x 95 5/8".
 Metropolitan Museum of Art.

-In spite of his admiration for the art of antiquity, Rubens' figures were dynamic and life-like, especially his female nudes - his were less rigid and more sensuous than any previously portrayed in art history.
+In spite of his admiration for the art of antiquity, the figures in Rubens' paintings are dynamic and life-like, especially his female nudes - his were less rigid and more sensuous than any previously portrayed in art history.
 Indeed, the term "Rubenesque" still describes ample-bodied, heavy-waisted and voluptuous women (even some with dimpled and cellulite-laden flesh!)

 Such a Rubenesque woman is seen in Venus and Adonis, one of the best known Rubens paintings.